wlush/circulationBiogeography/README.md

 The particleTracking directory contains the following files:
 - BIGrun.com
   - bash script to iterate over months in a year, create executable for tracmass runs, and run (times run and create/writes log file)
-- seedfiles _(subdirectory)_
-  - contains release locations for individual particle tracking regions as text files (denoted .seed)
-  - _note that this regional breakdown was necessary for older/lower performance hardware_
-- tracmass_preserveState _(subdirectory)_
+- sampleRuns _(subdirectory)_
-  - preserves a working version of TRACMASS and associated code to create and run TRACMASS executables
+  - sampleRuns contains 5 subdirectories (Atlantic, fulInd _(Indian Ocean)_, indPac _(Indo-Pacific)_, norPac _(north Pacific)_, souPac _(south Pacific)_), each with code to build and run TRACMASS within each of the overlapping particle tracking analysis regions.
+  - The code in the sampleRuns subdirectory uses the following organizational pattern:
     - Makefile
       - makefile for building TRACMASS executable
     - Makefile.global